-Are you interested in helping the environment or concerned about animal welfare, but going vegan seems too overwhelming?
+Are you interested in trying vegan but don’t know where to start?
 Don’t worry, you’re not alone.
-Veganism can be daunting at first, but it’s more straightforward than you think.
+Veganism can be daunting at first, but it’s a lot easier than you think.

 “…it’s too high maintenance”

 Being vegan on the go has never been easier.
 Most of the UK’s leading supermarkets, high street cafés and restaurants offer great vegan options, so it’s unlikely you’ll be stuck with just a fruit pot for lunch.

 And if venturing out of your front door is too much like hard work, check out the vegan options on delivery sites and you may be pleasantly surprised!

 There’s also an abundance of accidentally vegan foods available and plenty of convenience products which means being vegan is often no more taxing than switching like for like.

 Overseas holidays might require some planning ahead depending on where you go, though there are vegan restaurants in just about every city worldwide (check out Happy Cow).
 But most people say it is easier than they thought!

 “…I don’t want to throw my leather shoes away”